Internship Resources

 Other internships available that Animal and Rangeland students have participated in:

-- Montana Grizzly Encounter – Working with bears at a local sanctuary
+- Montana Grizzly Encounter – Work with a local bear sanctuary

-- Alpacas of Montana – Working with Alpacas and alpaca products
+- Alpacas of Montana – Working with an alpaca farm

 - NILE (Northern International Livestock Expo) – Management Internship